austinnixholm/ThreeFingerDrag/README.md

 </p>

 **NOTE:** It's recommended to remove any existing three-finger swipe gestures within `Touchpad Settings` in order to prevent possible interference.

+#### Upcoming Enhancements (v1.3.0)

+- Elevated mode to start the program with admin privileges (manual process is required for now).
+- Optional customization of activation & deactivation conditions.

 ## Build with Visual Studio